powbabix/Documentation/how/README.md

 # How-To's

 * [How-To: Burn an .img to an SD](../jasper/install-image#writing-an-image-to-the-sd-card)
 * [How-To: Download the Image using Sync](Using-SYNC-to-get-the-Image.md)
 * Jasper Post Image Setup
+* How to connect to Raspberry PI using SSH